 A full report on the 13 CSOs grant projects sponsored in the Fast-tracking UNCAC project in Eastern Africa, Southeast Asia and South America and Mexico is available here.

-In order to promote collaboration between CSOs and facilitate the identification of partners, the CST, in partnership with the UNCAC Coalition, launched four anti-corruption e-platforms.
-CSOs can increase their impact by sharing experiences and corruption-monitoring methodologies, building partnerships and exchanging updates about the status of UNCAC reviews.
+Additionally, our partners at the UNCAC Coalition, coordinate interactive e-platforms for Africa, Latin America, Southeast Asia, and Southeast Europe accessible here.
+CSOs can increase their impact by sharing experiences and corruption-monitoring methodologies, building partnerships and exchanging updates about the status of UNCAC reviews through these platforms.

 Through multi-stakeholder workshops, regional conferences and roundtable discussions, UNODC engages CSOs, governments and the private sector in a constructive dialogue and sharing of experiences, lessons learned and good practices regarding anti-corruption and UNCAC review mechanism implementation.